SABRE (rocket engine): Development

-In 2016, Reaction CEO Mark Thomas announced plans to build a quarter-sized ground test engine, given limitations of funding.
+In 2016, Reaction CEO Mark Thomas announced planned to build a quarter-sized ground test engine, given limitations of funding.

 In September 2016 agents acting on behalf of Reaction Engines applied for planning consent to build a rocket engine test facility at the site of the former Rocket Propulsion Establishment in Westcott, UK which was granted in April 2017, and in May 2017 a groundbreaking ceremony was held to announce the beginning of construction of the SABRE TF1 engine test facility, expected to become active in 2020.
-However, development of the TF1 facility has since been quietly dropped, and the site has now been taken on by aerospace and defence group Nammo.
+However, development of the TF1 facility was since quietly dropped, and the site was taken on by aerospace and defence group Nammo.

 In September 2017 it was announced the United States Defence Advanced Research Projects Agency (DARPA) had contracted with Reaction Engines Inc. to build a high-temperature airflow test facility at Front Range Airport near Watkins, Colorado.
-The DARPA contract is to test the Sabre engine's pre-cooler heat exchanger (HTX).
+The DARPA contract was to test the Sabre engine's pre-cooler heat exchanger (HTX).
 Construction of the test facilities and test articles began in 2018 with testing focusing on running the HTX at temperatures simulating air coming through a subsonic intake travelling at Mach 5 or around 1800 F beginning in 2019.

 The HTX test unit was completed in the UK and sent to Colorado in 2018, where on 25 March 2019 an F-4 GE J79 turbojet exhaust was mixed with ambient air to replicate Mach 3.3 inlet conditions, successfully quenching a 420 C stream of gases to 100 C in less than 1/20 of a second.
 Further tests simulating Mach 5 were planned, with temperature reduction expected from 1000 C. These further tests were successfully completed by October 2019.

-The successful HTX test could lead to spin-off precooler applications which could be developed before a scalable SABRE demonstrator is completed; suggested uses are to expand gas turbines capabilities, in advanced turbofans, hypersonic vehicles, and industrial applications.
+The successful HTX test was thought to maybe lead to spin-off precooler applications which could be developed before a scalable SABRE demonstrator was completed; suggested uses were to expand gas turbines capabilities, in advanced turbofans, hypersonic vehicles, and industrial applications.

 In March 2019, the UKSA and ESA preliminary design review of the demonstrator engine core confirmed the test version to be ready for implementation.

 In 2019, Airborne Engineering conducted a test campaign on subscale air/hydrogen injectors for the SABRE preburners.